yiwei80-bit/yiwei80-bit.github.io/_pages/about.md

 I am Yiwei Tang, a researcher in statistics and machine learning.
 My work focuses on extreme value theory, high-dimensional statistics, quantile regression, and differential privacy.
 I am currently a PhD candidate in the Department of Statistics and Data Science at Fudan University.
-My husband is Gao Chen.